The Complete Disney Villains List 2025: Names and Fun Facts Too

 Fun Fact

-Namaari, the princess of Kumandra’s Fang, is the main villain in Disney’s 2021 film, Raya And The Last Dragon.
+Namaari, the princess of Kumandra’s Fang, is the villain in Disney’s 2021 film, Raya And The Last Dragon.
 She plots to use the power of the Dragon Gem to expand Fang’s fortune.
-Though her plan could be considered noble, her willingness to do so by any means necessary is what makes her a villain.
+Though her plan could be considered noble, her willingness to do so by any means necessary is what puts her on this list.

 Fun Fact